shaunluttin/vitae/README.md

 * Designing and Developing Web Applications Using .NET 4, May 2012
 * WCF Development with .NET 4, Dec 2011
 * Accessing Data with .NET 4, Jun 2011
 * Web Applications Development with .NET 4, Mar 2011

-# Education

-British Columbia Institute of Technology
+## British Columbia Institute of Technology

 * Certificate of Technology, Software Systems Development, Web Programming, 2009 to 2010, Grade: 91%
 * Part-Time Studies, Computing & Information Technology, 2009, Grade: 96%

-University of British Columbia
+## University of British Columbia

 * Bachelor of Human Kinetics, Interdisciplinary Studies, 1998 to 2007 Grade: 82%

-Activities and Societies:

-* Member of Varsity Outdoor Club
-* Research Assistant at UBC Motor Learning and Control Lab
+* Activities and Societies: Member of the Varsity Outdoor Club; Research Assistant at the UBC Motor Learning and Control Lab

 # Publications